Dukuh Atas TOD: Developments

 There is a park on the western slope of Jalan Jenderal Sudirman down to Jl.
 Tanjung Karang, under which station of Jakarta MRT is located.
 From the Dukuh Atas BNI MRT station point, a 700 meters pedestrian route connects Kendal Road to Blora street.
 There is also a 20-story building, named the Dukuh Atas Transport Hub, that will house the MRT office and other facilities.
 Part of Blora and Kendal streets at the front of Sudirman railway station has been permanently closed from motorized vehicle traffic and converted into a wide pedestrian corridor.
 Traffic flow from Sudirman to Latuharhary are diverted to Juana and Pati streets, where the transport hub building is located.
 Two Transjakarta feeder routes have been modified to serve the transport hub.

 On the south side of the TOD, there is the Dukuh Atas Cultural Spot Park which was restored and inaugurated in 2019.
 This park also functions as a link for the pedestrian path on the east side of Jalan Jenderal Sudirman and the Dukuh Atas 2 (now Galunggung) Transjakarta bus station.
-A pedestrian bridge is built to connect Dukuh Atas BNI LRT station with the Sudirman railway station, so that it can make it easier for people to switch modes from both sides of the TOD.
+A pedestrian bridge is built to connect Dukuh Atas Bank Syariah Indonesia LRT station with the Sudirman railway station, so that it can make it easier for people to switch modes from both sides of the TOD.
 The bridge, named Jembatan Penyeberangan Multiguna (JPM) Dukuh Atas (Dukuh Atas Multi-Purpose Crossing Bridge) or Serambi Temu Dukuh Atas (lit.
 'Dukuh Atas Rendezvous Terrace') was opened along with the inauguration of the Jabodebek LRT service on 28 August 2023.
 The 250-metre bridge is divided in three zones with commercial areas and it is also accessible with bicycles.
 The multi-purpose bridge was inaugurated on 14 September 2023, by the Minister of Transportation Budi Karya Sumadi and the Acting Governor of Jakarta Heru Budi Hartono.